fabiospampinato/vscode-bump/README.md

 - It can automatically make a commit with the changes made.
 - How the changelog gets rendered and the commit message can be customized.

+It automatically detects NPM packages, and can be customized to bump the version in whatever file you need it to.

-It currently only works with Git projects having a `package.json` file at their root, basically JavaScript/TypeScript applications.
-Support for other kind of applications can be added given enough demand.
+It currently only works with Git projects.

 ## Install